 When I think of how troubling it is that we’ve become so removed from something so important to our wellbeing, I start to see the traditions my grandparents inherited in a different light.
 Last summer I started my first garden.
 It was small and simple but I absorbed and employed as much knowledge as possible from the two individuals who taught me at a very young age about the beauty of becoming more intimate with the food we eat.

-Back at my grandparents, my grandfather shows me a flourishing avocado plant that grew from an avocado core he planted weeks earlier.
+Back in the garden, my grandfather shows me a flourishing avocado plant that grew from an avocado core he planted weeks earlier.
 I am perplexed when he explains that it’s almost impossible to grow avocados in southern Ontario.
 But then why plant it I ask?
 I realize that, to him, the core of the avocado is not waste but life and thus of value to his garden.
 The notion that food waste doesn’t exist is hard-wired into my grandparents’ subconscious, which explains why even leaves from zucchini plants are a rich flavouring for soup.
 When I stop and look at the vines overwhelming the now old canopy, I realize that their role in creating shade is no accident.
 To them, the harvested vegetable or fruit itself is only part of the value the plant provides.
 The different parts of the plant from its roots to its flower represent unique resources depending on the stage of the plant’s life cycle and its position in the garden.

-Now in their 80s, I wonder if their much more sustainable traditions will be lost; traditions that were built over centuries to overcome some of the greatest challenges humanity has ever faced including the Great Depression, plagues, and poverty.
+As they slowly leave us, I wonder if their much more sustainable traditions will be lost; traditions that were built over centuries to overcome some of the greatest challenges humanity has ever faced including the Great Depression, plagues, and poverty.
 Should we not learn from this generation so that we can re-associate ourselves with the food we eat and perhaps use this valuable knowledge to address some of the social and ecological issues of OUR time?
 Perhaps it’s my generation’s responsibility, now aware of the tremendous health and ecological effects of the existing food system, to learn about and maintain these traditions before it’s too late.